-51. Had Mr. Kernan been aware in April 2019 that Lambda was operating without a license, and that its future legal status was uncertain, he would have investigated options for pursuing his education at another school, and would not have signed an ISA that indebted him for up to \$30,000 of tuition at Lambda.
+54. Had Ms. Bruner been aware in June 2019 that Lambda was operating without a license, and that its future legal status was uncertain, she would have investigated options for pursuing a web development education at another school, and would not have signed an ISA that indebted her for up to \$30,000 of tuition at Lambda.

-Lambda's False and Misleading Job Placement Rates
+C. Lambda's False and Misleading Job Placement Rates